Guyana - rainforest, savanna and coast

 To be confirmed

-Return flights: London Heathrow to Paramaribo.
+Return flights: London Gatwick to Georgetown.
 Local transport as specified in itinerary including internal flights.
 Fourteen nights’ accommodation, full board basis.

 Drinks and refreshments.
 Gratuities.
 Travel insurance.

-A visit to one of the world’s last great wildernesses, the unspoilt rainforests and savanna of Guyana: a spirit of adventure will be well rewarded!
+A visit to one of the world’s last great wildernesses, the unspoilt rainforests and savanna of Guyana, where a spirit of adventure will be well rewarded!

 This trip will explore different habitats to provide a spectacular variety of wildlife.
 We will visit the wonderful Kaieteur Falls, and enjoy a tour of Guyana’s capital Georgetown to see the distinctive wooden colonial style buildings that give the city its unique character.